chadkluck/serverless-webservice-template-for-pipeline-atlantis/README.md

 ## Prerequisite

-This application was created to be deployed by the 'Atlantis Pipeline with CloudFormation' developed by Chad Leigh Kluck.
-Do not proceed unless you have set up an 'Atlantis pipeline' for the application in CloudFormation.
-The pipeline will set up all IAM permissions and introduce you to variables and concepts used within.
+This application may be deployed using [Serverless Deploy Pipeline Atlantis](https://github.com/chadkluck/serverless-deploy-pipeline-atlantis), a template for creating an AWS CodePipeline.
+The pipeline will set up all IAM permissions and introduce you to parameters and concepts used within and perform a commit-based deploys from CodeCommit.

 It is recommended that you follow the tutorials in the 'Atlantis pipeline starter template' README so that you have an understanding of CloudFormation, CodeBuild, CodeDeploy, CodePipeline, and other AWS Services.